Everyone will be asking for your delicious homemade brownie recipe when you use these simple steps for how to make boxed brownie mix taste homemade!

 I always stock up when they go on sale at the store for about $1 or less each as they have a pretty good shelf life.
 If you want the convenience of having them shipped to your door the price on Amazon Pantry is usually pretty decently priced, too.

-The additions to make the brownies taste homemade are what makes the “recipe” over the brand of mix used in this case.
+The swaps and additions to make the brownies taste homemade are what make the “recipe” over the brand of mix used in this case.

 How to Make Boxed Brownie Mix Taste Homemade